nad-garraz/2dFigureWars-game/README.md

 (check the "assignment_starts branch")

 ## Description
-Following David Churchill's c++ game dev course in youtube.
+Following David Churchill's c++ game dev course on YouTube.
 In the main branch you will see a skeleton of the assignment.
 In the "assignment_starts" branch you will see my solution to the task.
+Consider just starring the repo if I save you a lot of typing from the lectures videos.
+Thanks!

 ## Prerequisites
 To compile and run the game, you need to have the following dependencies installed.
 If you have problems making SFML and ImGui, take a look at the assignment_starts branch:

-- C++ compiler (e.g., GCC or Clang)
+- C++ compiler (I am usign GCC)
 - SFML library
 - IMGUI library